 Sainsbury’s supermarket in the UK changed the name to giraffe bread after a petition was circulated.

 People felt that the new name reflected more what the bread actually looked like, which mimics spots more than lines.

 The uneven spots definitely have a giraffe look to them, making it a much more apt name.

 I first discovered this bread however when I visited my friends who live in The Hague in Holland.

 I love any new baking challenge so I got to work trying to recreate, and perfect my own Tiger Bread recipe.

 A plain bloomer type loaf, tiger bread has an offbeat crust that has an unusual design.

-Having a toasted slice with butter is lovely, and with a glass of sauvignon blanc in the late afternoon it is delightful.
+Having a toasted slice with butter is lovely, and when added to a glass of sauvignon blanc in the late afternoon, is delightful.

 The inside of the tiger bread loaf is what you would expect from a bloomer loaf, soft and squidgy.

 Very popular in The Netherlands, the yeasty flavor topping contributes to making this bread one of a kind.